 You take your schedule day by day and assign your task list according to the amount of energy you have for the day.
 This method won’t work for everyone.
 But, If you have physical. emotional, and mental limitations that tend to sabotage your efforts at time management this concept could help you better manage your time.

-#2 Put first things first for optimal time management
+#2 Put first things first

 If you can’t manage your time well, your task list might be too big.
 Or you might have too much on your schedule and don to have the actual time to complete the tasks that are important to you.
 Try putting first things first.